 Float32Array |

-4 | doublish |
+4 | float? |

 Float64Array |

-8 | doublish |
+8 | double? |

 Thanks to Martin Best, Brendan Eich, Andrew McCreight, and Vlad Vukićević for feedback and encouragement.

-Thanks to Michael Bebenita for improved diagrams.
+Thanks to Michael Bebenita for diagrams.